OpenMS/pyopenms-docs/docs/source/data_manipulation.rst

 Filtering Spectra and Peaks
 ***************************

-We can now move on to more advanced filtering, suppose you are interested in only a part of all fragment ion spectra. m/z.
+We can now move on to more advanced filtering, suppose we are interested in only a part of all fragment ion spectra, such as a specific m/z window.
 We can easily filter our data accordingly:

 .. code-block:: python
   :linenos: